sleexyz/dir-loader/README.md

 # contentpack, for webpack

-Use webpack as a content-managment system!
 Contentpack allows you to dynamically requires assets via a `content.config.js` file.

+One might then imagine using webpack as a content managment system.

 ## install
 ```
 npm install --save-dev val-loader
-npm install --save content-pack
+npm install --save contentpack

 ```